 The Textile Center is a hub for all things fiber, located in Minneapolis, Minnesota.
 While it is an all-around strong fiber arts resource, providing advocacy for fiber arts, a gallery space, an amazing resource library, and classes for both adults and youth, it is their comprehensive garage sale tradition that landed them on this list of sustainability favorites.

 The Sustainable Apparel Coalition is an organization that has been developing the most comprehensive standardized measurement tool available for measuring environmental, social and labor related impacts of making products.

 Hazel and Rose is a brick and mortar store in Minneapolis, Minnesota, with an inventory curated to only include brands based on sustainability and ethical considerations.

 According to their website, "Fashion Revolution is a global movement calling for greater transparency, sustainability, and ethics in the fashion industry."

 You guys!
 This company is the real deal.
 The New Denim Project (part of Iris Textiles, located in Guatemala), is an established textile company that saw that they needed to make changes, and they did.

 Hanna Andersson receives Rose Glasses applause for two reasons: they sell super comfy organic cotton pajamas for kids (and moms!), and they also host a semi-regular take-back event, in addition to other giving and contributing initiatives.

 I bumped into Reunion Yarn Company on Instagram, and I'm so glad that I did!
-The enterprising Emily Felix has perfected a technique for unraveling yarn as a way to keep sweaters out of the landfill.
-Even better, she is now sharing her techniques with other people, at very reasonable prices.Read More
+The enterprising Emily Felix has perfected a technique for unraveling sweaters as a way to keep them out of the landfill and free their yarn for reuse.